Using bold colours in your home February 20, 2019 12:26

 For the love of colour

 I don’t really do New Year’s resolutions but have made a real effort this year to make time to read more books, proper paper pages of real books.
 The Secret Lives Of Colour by Kassia St Clair was recommend to me by a fellow designer, and it’s really fabulous to get back into the theory of colour and design.
 It’s made me realise how much of a passion for colour I have.
 Growing up my parental home was very much magnolia walls, cream carpets and dark mahogany furniture, my Mum likes things to match.
 Completely, stringently, neutrally.
 I’m defiantly a mis-match, bright, maximalist kind of person.
 My home now is a cosy mis-mash of antiques, painted furniture, tactile textures and countless pops of vibrant colour.
-So, with this in mind and Spring being around the corner my aim today is to get you to consider your use of colour in your home.
+So, with this in mind and Spring being around the corner my aim today is to get you to consider the use of colour in your home.